The Bitcoin Commons

 Phase 2 Milestones:

-Working Base Node: Complete Reference Node implementation with full network compatibility (mainnet, testnet, regtest).
+Working Base Node: Complete BLVM Node implementation with full network compatibility (mainnet, testnet, regtest).
 Milestone: At least one major miner committed to merge mining model

 Module System Architecture: Module API, loading system, and infrastructure.
 Milestone: Lightning module integration and module marketplace operational